MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 [ ![Scenario B2 diagram](images/deployment-guides-revised-scenario-b-02-1.png) ](images/deployment-guides-revised-scenario-b-02-1.png#lightbox)

-The corresponding Corporate network guide will instruct on how to enroll HoloLens 2 into your existing device management, apply licenses as needed, and validate that your end users are able to operate a Dynamics 365 Guide, as well as use custom line of business apps, after device set up.
+The corresponding Corporate network guide instructs on how to enroll HoloLens 2 into your existing device management, apply licenses as needed, and validate that your end users are able to operate a Dynamics 365 Guide, as well as use custom line of business apps, after device set up.

 > [!div class="nextstepaction"]
 > [Corporate network deployment guide](hololens2-corp-connected-overview.md)